 The fire helps to dry the beans more quickly in areas where there is more moisture.
 It is a careful balancing act of tending the fire for several days to ensure the beans do not get too hot or too smoky.
 The beans will also require frequent rotation to prevent them from burning.

 In areas where there is a lot of rain, building a shelter over the cement slab, buckets, or mats to prevent the beans from getting wet is common.
 If the beans get rained on, they will start to mold.
 Covering the beans regardless of climate is a wise idea.

 The dry beans do not all come out equal.
 Once they are completely dry, the beans require sorting by size.
-Any beans that are flat, moldy, broken open, or germinated are not kept.
-Until the sale, the beans remain in a dry area in bags that will keep the beans dry and clean.
+Any beans that are flat, mouldy, broken open, or germinated are not kept.
+Until the sale, the beans remain in a safe area in bags that will keep the beans dry and clean.

 What is Fermented Cocoa Made Into?

 Drying and fermenting cocoa beans helps develop the flavour in different types of beans.
 Some of the best chocolate comes from beans where the beans receive the best treatment and processing.
 The chocolate gets a rating for quality because of where the beans originated, the type of bean it is, and what process helped to ferment and dry them.

 Cocoa powder, which is a common way to enjoy chocolaty desserts, is part of the cocoa fermentation process.
 While the cacao pods ferment the cocoa butter, the fat gets removed and dries.
 Once dried, the beans get ground into a fine powder enjoyed by bakers everywhere.